seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **Second Senator**
 / Throw thy glove,
-Or any token of thine honour else,
+Or any token of thine honor else,
 That thou wilt use the wars as thy redress
 And not as our confusion, all thy powers
 Shall make their harbour in our town, till we